 10. Ask for referrals

 Every time you complete a project, remind the client to refer other clients to you.
 Referral customers are almost as valuable as repeat customers.
 Meet with any referred customer within one week of receiving their name.
-Starting any business is challenging, but with proper planning and honest personal evaluation, your design business can grow into a viable business.
+Starting your own design business is challenging, but with proper planning and honest personal evaluation, your design business can grow into a viable business.
 Remember that economic activity is required for business growth so position your business where clients have needs.
-Endurance is important when starting a business so make sure the funding sources are open for at least a year to support your lifestyle in conjunction with the business venture.
+Endurance is important when starting your own design business so make sure the funding sources are open for at least a year to support your lifestyle in conjunction with the business venture.